appdev-lessons/hello-world/content.md

 ## Deploy your app

-We can now view our app in the live preview in our Codespace, and we've published the code to GitHub.
+We can now view our app in the live preview in our codespace, and we've published the code to GitHub.

 Now let's see how we can actually deploy our app to the internet with a custom domain name so that anyone in the world can view what we created.